xrcyz/Knowledge-Base/README.md

 **What is an embedding?**

 A mapping of an object to an arbitrary vector.
+Ideally this creates some kind of clustering in N-space, which we can start splicing up with nodes into classified regions.

 **What is a pooling layer?**